T

 Clothing

-Cusco's altitude means significant temperature swings from day to night and sun to shade.
+Cusco's altitude means temperatures fluctuate dramatically between day and night and with sun exposure.

 Sudden rain showers are common, even outside the main rainy season.